 Whilst we benefit from having shopping opportunities in the palms of our hands at all times, retail stores are now reaching out and engaging with customers through experiential retailing creating ‘stand-out’ experiences which will encourage and retain custom in store.

 A great example of this is fashion brand, Adidas.

-Adidas have been using pop-up stores and experiential retailing around the world to launch new products with customers being given the opportunity to create customised sportswear (i.e. shoes, sweaters) through integrated technology, something not available in standard stores.
+Adidas have been using pop-up stores and experiential retailing around the world to launch new products with customers being given the opportunity to create customised sportswear (i.e. shoes, sweaters) through integrated technology.
 Customer’s buy-into the experience and ideology of stepping into a giant shoe-box like store, and coming away with something no other person has, as well as being involved in the creative and production process prior to getting the finished article in their hands.

 Customers connect truly with emotional experiences and this is where physical retail has the upper hand over online retailing.
 Meaningful relationships are formed and people make stronger connections with brands through human interaction.
 A benefit of this is when the customer takes away a positive experience which in turn leads them online for future/additional purchases, through trust for the brand.

 Through social media portals consumers can share experiences instantly.
 Understanding social commerce and the level of online reach which the consumer’s voice has across this channel is undoubtedly an important element in the success of any retail brand today.

 Whilst meeting all these demands, the physical store still needs to traditionally represent and depict the ‘brand story’ throughout and is usually the end point for all other brand promotion activity.